 It works well when you have enough equity in the property to pay all closing costs and outstanding liens.
 Also when you don’t have to bring money to the closing.

 You can list your property at the market price and wait for a potential buyer as long as you want.
 Statistically, if you don’t get an offer within the first 3 weeks this means that your property is overpriced.
 The longer property sits on the market-the lower chances that you will sell it at the desired price.
 We strongly recommend when listing your property make it the best property for the money.

 Real Estate Liquidators will not accept your listing if we feel that your property is overpriced.

-Traditional sale where buyer need to obtain a loan will not work if the property requires a lot of repairs.
+Traditional sale is where buyers need to obtain a loan will not work if the property requires a lot of repairs.
 This is true because lenders typically refuse to provide financing for these properties due to the fact that it is difficult to obtain title insurance.
-If traditional sale is what you want, we can list your property for sale on all on-line portals.
+If the traditional sale is what you want, we can list your property for sale on all online portals.
 When we sell it, we will charge you 6%.
-When a buyer obtains a loan from a bank, it typically takes 30-45 days to close on the property after you accept the offer since bank needs to appraise it first and run it through underwriting process.
+When a buyer obtains a loan from a bank, it typically takes 30-45 days to close on the property after you accept the offer since the bank needs to appraise it first and run it through the underwriting process.

-We have seen many time that on the date of closing the buyer’s agent called and said that buyer could not obtain the loan.
-If this happens, you will nee to start over and listing your property for sale again.
+We have seen many times that on the date of closing the buyer’s agent calls and says that buyer could not obtain the loan.
+If this happens, you will need to start over and list your property for sale again.
 If you have a real estate broker representing you, before you accept the offer, please ask your broker to verify with the lender that the buyer is fully approved for the loan amount to avoid surprises at the closing table.